coconut-xr/pose-booth/ReadMe.md

 ### 5.1.
 Copy Hand Poses

-We just downloaded all your recorded hand poses to your computer.
+We just transfered all your recorded hand poses to your computer.
 Now you just have to copy these files to your project's public folder 📁

 ### 5.2.
 Rename and Include Hand Poses in Your Code